limeng12/intron_order/README.md

 To reproduce the result in Code Ocean:
 1. Git clone this repository into a `capsule` in Code Ocean
-2. Add the prerequisite R packages below in the environment setting in capsule.
+2. Set R as running environment and add the prerequisite R packages below in the environment setting in the capsule.
-3. Set `code/run_all.R` as file to run
+3. Set `code/run_all.R` as `file to run`
 4. Click the `Reproducible Run`

 ### Intermediate results